ClojureBridge/community-docs/docs/clojure/namespace.md

 6
 user=> (two/area 2 1)
 7
-user=> ; still we can use functions in my-nses.one namespace
+user=> ; we can still use functions in my-nses.one namespace

 user=> (area 2 1)
 1.0
 {% endhighlight %}

-We tried just a part of namespace mangement functions.
+We tried just some of the namespace management functions.
 Clojure has more ways to avoid function name collision.
-Also, requiring or using other namespaces not on repl is slightly different.
+If you're not using a repl, requiring or using other namespaces is slightly different.

 Please see references for details: